tsevdos/Grunt-boilerplate-for-web-designers/README.md

 1. Boot up Terminal
 2. Make sure to have **[Node.js](http://nodejs.org/download/)** installed.
-3. You need to install Sass `gem install sass` and Image Optimization gem `gem install image_optim` (find out how to install gems [here](http://guides.rubygems.org/rubygems-basics/)
+3. You need to install Image Optimization gem (`gem install image_optim`).
+Find out how to install gems [here](http://guides.rubygems.org/rubygems-basics/)
 4. Install **Grunt CLI globally** `npm install -g grunt-cli`
 5. `cd` to your project folder
-6. Git clone (`git clone git@github.com:tsevdos/Grunt-boilerplate-for-web-designers.git`) or download the zip from https://github.com/tsevdos/Grunt-boilerplate-for-web-designers
+6. Git clone (`git clone git@github.com:tsevdos/Grunt-boilerplate-for-web-designers.git`) or download the zip from [https://github.com/tsevdos/Grunt-boilerplate-for-web-designers](https://github.com/tsevdos/Grunt-boilerplate-for-web-designers)
 7. Install Grunt and required grunt tasks `npm install`
-8. Run `grunt server` and enjoy
+8. Run `grunt serve` and enjoy

 ## File structure

-Your "development" environment is the into the "app" directory - you do all the work there.
-Whenever you are ready you can "deploy" the work by running the `grunt deploy` task.
-This task will generate a `public` directory that will contain all your files (CSS, JS, HTML and images) optimized and ready to distribute/upload/share.
+Your **development environment** is the into the **app directory** - you do all the work there.
+Whenever you are ready you can **build** the work by running the `grunt` task.
+This task will generate a **public directory** that will contain all your files (CSS, JS, HTML and images) optimized and ready to distribute/upload/share.

 ## Tasks

 You can run the below tasks.

-1. `grunt` (default task) : Compiles the Sass files and makes a lints the Javascript files.
+1. `grunt` (default task) : Creates a `public` directory with all the optimized files (read **File structure** section for more details).
 2. `grunt serve` : Probably the most usable task.
-Just run this task and work elegantly with live-reload on your localhost (http://localhost:8000).
-The task will take care of your Sass compilation  and Live- and the provided goodies.
+Just run this task and work elegantly with live-reload, Sass compilation and JS linting on your localhost (http://localhost:8000).
 3. `grunt test` : Lints the Javascript files.
-//3. `grunt deploy` : Creates a `public` directory with all the optimized files (read **File structure** section for more details).

 ## TODO:

-- Optimize tasks
 - fix the "Port 35729 is already in use by another process"